jechol/daybit-api-docs/source/includes/_pydaybit.md

 ### (coin_prices / `<sym>`)()

 Coin to USD exchange rate for specific coin.
-You will get `Noficiation` event whenever price of the specified coin gets changed.
+You will get `notification` event whenever price of the specified coin gets changed.

 * Topic: `/subscription:coin_prices;<sym>`